 - PTE Academic 76 (minimum 65)

 - TOEFL iBT 100 (minimum 20 in Speaking and 19 in all other elements)

-The minimum English language requirements for BEng Aerospace Engineering are:
+The minimum English language requirements for qualifying year entry for BEng Aerospace Engineering are:

 - IELTS 6.0 with at least 5.5 in each element.